Economically Disadvantaged First Professional Study (EDPS) Program

-- Complete and submit the FAFSA application by March 1st of each year.
+- Complete and submit the FAFSA application by May 6.

 - Even if you are independent and/or married, you must answer all of the questions in the parent information sections of the FAFSA to be considered for EDPS.
-Leaving blanks in these sections will exclude you from consideration for this waiver.
+Leaving blanks in these sections will exclude you from award consideration.

 - After July 1st, students who are deemed eligible will be notified by email to the UB email address and instructed to submit EDPS verification documentation.
-PLEASE NOTE: A student selected as an EDPS candidate does not guarantee approval of this partial waiver.
+PLEASE NOTE: A student selected as an EDPS candidate does not guarantee approval of this award.
 A separate approval email will be sent to the student if he/she retained eligibility after the verification process has been completed.

-- Students who are not able to provide parent information due to a special circumstance should schedule an appointment with a financial aid advisor by calling 716-645-8232.
+- Students who are not able to provide parent information due to a special circumstance should visit a Financial Aid Advisor in 1Capen or 1Diefendorf.
 A parent’s unwillingness to provide this information does not constitute a special circumstance.